 • Understanding the link between your study of vectors, calculating direction and speed of moving objects and the forces applied to these objects, to such areas as the construction of video games today.

 What level is the course and do I need any particular skills?

 This is an accredited GCSE course at Higher level offering grades 9 - 3.
 It is not for learners who do not want to do a qualification.
+You must be able to study for a year and sit the exams.
 You need to have Maths at least at Level 2 Functional skills in order to be able to complete the course in one year.
 You also need to be able to commit to attendance every week and have the time, means and dedication to work outside the classroom.
 You will need to do an initial pre-course assessment before being accepted onto this course and have passed the Maths GCSE (Introduction) course.
 Those who do not yet have the required skills will be referred to the ‘Getting Ready for Maths GCSE’ course or other suitable courses.
-Our initial assessment will also check if you can do the following:

 How will I be taught, and will there be any work outside the class?